-However, little inclination was shown to adopt the Egyptian style on the exterior of buildings.
-Then in 1809 a Liverpudlian impresario named William Bullock arrived in London with his Museum of Natural Curiosities.
-To house it, he commissioned from architect Peter Frederick Robinson a museum in the Egyptian style at 170 Piccadilly, right opposite Burlington House.
+However, little inclination was shown to adopt the Egyptian style on the exterior of buildings, until the Liverpudlian impresario William Bullock arrived in London with his Museum of Natural Curiosities and commissioned from architect Peter Frederick Robinson his museum in the Egyptian style at 170 Piccadilly, right opposite Burlington House.
 Its spectacular frontage was the first major public building in England with an Egyptian exterior.